Welcome to the University of Toronto Urogynecology/FPMRS website.

 Our patients come from all over Ontario for the specialized care that is provided at the University of Toronto for urogynecological problems such as: urinary incontinence, pelvic organ prolapse, voiding dysfunction, bladder pain syndromes, defecatory dysfunction and overactive bladder syndrome.

-We have a multidisciplinary services which include: specialists in urogynecology, urology, neurology, neuro-gynecology, pelvic pain, gastroenterology, colorectal surgery, physiotherapy and nurse specialists.
+We have multidisciplinary services which include: specialists in urogynecology, urology, neurology, neuro-gynecology, pelvic pain, gastroenterology, colorectal surgery, physiotherapy and nurse specialists.

 Our Program has an interest in research associated with basic science, clinical practice, surgical education and quality improvement.
 We have outreach programs that involve preceptorships in the community and patient/ public education and advocacy.